loganbvh/py-tdgl/docs/api/solver.rst

 where ``current`` is a ``float`` in units of the specified ``current_units``.
 For time-dependent applied currents, one can provide a function with signature ``terminal_currents(time: float) -> {terminal_name: current}``, where ``time`` is the dimensionless time.
-In either case, the sum of all terminal currents must be zero at every time step and every terminal in the device must be included n the dictionary to ensure current conservation.
+In either case, the sum of all terminal currents must be zero at every time step and every terminal in the device must be included in the dictionary to ensure current conservation.

 .. autofunction:: tdgl.solve